 Maintenance and Repair: Each Large Solar Energy System must be kept and maintained in good repair and condition at all times.
-If the Township Zoning Administrator determines that a Large Solar Energy System fails at any time to meet the requirements of this Ordinance and the Special Land Use Permit, or that it poses a potential safety hazard, the applicant shall shut down the Large Solar Energy System within 48 hours after notice by the Zoning Administrator and not operate, start or restart the Large Solar Energy System until the condition has been corrected.
+If the Township Zoning Administrator determines that a Large Solar Energy System fails at any time to meet the requirements of this Ordinance and the Special Land Use Permit, or that it poses a potential Unreasonable Safety Hazard, the applicant shall shut down the Large Solar Energy System within 48 hours after notice by the Zoning Administrator and not operate, start or restart the Large Solar Energy System until the condition has been corrected.
 Applicant shall keep a maintenance log on the Solar Array(s), which shall be available for the Township’s review on a monthly basis.
 Applicant shall keep all sites within the Large Solar Energy System neat, clean and free of refuse, waste or unsightly, hazardous or unsanitary conditions.

 Roads: Any material damages to a public road located within the Township resulting from the construction, maintenance or operation of a Large Solar Energy System shall be repaired at the applicant’s expense.
-In addition, the applicant shall submit to the County Road Commission a description of the routes to be used by construction and delivery vehicles; any road improvements that will be necessary to accommodate construction vehicles, equipment or other deliveries; and a performance guarantee acceptable to the County Road Commission in an amount necessary to assure repair of any damage to the public roads caused by construction of the Large Solar Energy System or any of its elements.
+In addition, the applicant shall submit to either the County Road Commission or MDOT (as appropriate) a description of the routes to be used by construction and delivery vehicles; any road improvements that will be necessary to accommodate construction vehicles, equipment or other deliveries; and a performance guarantee acceptable to the County Road Commission in an amount necessary to assure repair of any damage to the public roads caused by construction of the Large Solar Energy System or any of its elements.

 Continuing Security and Escrow: If any Large Solar Energy System is approved for construction under this Section, applicant shall be required to post continuing security and a continuing escrow deposit prior to commencement of construction, which shall remain in effect until the Large Solar Energy System has been finally removed, as provided below:

-Continuing Security: If a Special Land Use Permit is approved pursuant to this section, the Planning Commission shall require security in the form of a cash deposit, irrevocable letter of credit, or surety bond acceptable to the Township, which will be furnished by the applicant to the Township in order to ensure full compliance with this section and all conditions of approval.
+Continuing Restoration Security: If a Special Land Use Permit is approved pursuant to this section, the Township Board shall require security in the form of a cash deposit, or surety bond acceptable to the Township, which will be furnished by the applicant to the Township in order to ensure full compliance with this section and all conditions of approval.
 When determining the amount of each required security, the Township may also require an annual escalator or increase based on the Consumer Price Index (or the equivalent or its successor).
 Such financial guarantee shall be deposited or filed with the Township Clerk after a Special Land Use Permit has been approved but before construction commences on the Large Solar Energy System.
 At a minimum, the financial security shall be in an amount determined by the Township to be reasonably sufficient to restore the property to its previous condition prior to construction and operation of the Large Solar Energy System.
 Such financial security shall be kept in full force and effect during the entire time that the Large Solar Energy System exists or is in place, and such financial security shall be irrevocable and non-cancelable.
+In addition, the party operating a Large Solar Energy System approved by the Township shall inform the Township in the event that System, or a material portion of that system is sold to a third party, and any such sale shall require the purchasing party to provide the Township with the security described by this section, along with relevant contact information.